codlark/cls-docs/docs/Syntax.md

 Anything provided to a property is considered text until it gets processed at card generation time.
 Text is turned into a value, depending on how a given property processes this text, each time a card is generated.
 There are two kinds of values, generated values and literal values.

 A generated value is any text that contains macros.
-This includes column macros.
+This includes column variables.
 Any macros found are resolved into text.
 If the text contains macros after this, those macros are resolved.
 This is repeated until there are no more macros found in the text.
 The text is then treated as a literal value.

 A literal value is text that does not contain macros.
 This includes special values such as the `center` used by the `position` property. properties belonging to special sections only take literal values, as does the `type` property of elements.